 The content of the game is

-- the eight, main design principles of modern higher education.
+- The eight main design principles of modern higher education.
 The principles are explained in more detail.
-Players can find some background information on the website https://bl.curriculumdesignhe.eu.

-- the requirements which have to be realized in order to enable the players to implement the selected options.
+- The requirements must be realised to enable the players to implement the selected options.

-The principles and options are supported by research evidencies and practical experiences.
-A crucial consideration is that there are no standard solutions or advices.
+Research evidence and practical experiences support the principles and options.
+A crucial consideration is that there are no standard solutions or advice.
 The players have to decide which options will increase the quality of their education.

 |Some examples of options|

 |Feedback by the teacher, the tutor or fellow students.|